“Everybody complains about the weather but nobody does anything about it,” said Mark Twain, long before the advent of the personal weather station.

 How do I gather this data?
 It all starts with a weather station I have mounted on a sturdy tripod in my backyard.
 The station gets most of its power from a small solar panel on its south-facing side, and a lithium battery keeps it going overnight.
 It wirelessly sends its data to a console inside my house, which is attached to a small USB dongle that plugs into an old laptop I use specifically for gathering and disseminating this data.

 On that laptop is Virtual Weather Station 15.0 software, whose job it is to take all that data and create JPEG graphics that plot points on graphs that show where that data has been over the past hours or days.
-The software sends that information via FTP to my Tree Tops Weather website about every 10 minutes, while the live data is sent every three seconds to the crowdsourced website, Weather Underground.
-That site provides me with a Flash widget (I know, Flash, ug) with which I can display that live data on my site using its “rapid-fire” capability.
+The software sends that information via FTP to my Tree Tops Weather website about every three minutes.

 As a result, you can go to my weather website any hour of the day or night and get an immediate and graphical view of weather conditions right here in my neighborhood.
 At the same time, that live data I send to Weather Underground is easily accessed on a computer, smartphone or tablet.
 Also on the site I’ve incorporated forecast data from the National Weather Service, as well as a variety of maps from both the weather service and Weather Underground.